codespede/pwoli/docs/using-mongoose.md

 -    Similarly, for filtering the data with an embedded attribute, [just as how you do for normal attributes](https://internetmango.github.io/pwoli/rest-api#filtering), pass it in the filter param like `?Event[contactPerson.name]=Mahesh`
 -   Pagination will work as normal as how it's specified [here](https://internetmango.github.io/pwoli/rest-api#pagination).

+Fully working examples of using Mongoose with Pwoli are available [here](https://github.com/internetmango/pwoli-node-sample) and [here](https://github.com/internetmango/pwoli-express-typescript-sample).